 whose former barracks are located within the compound of the

-(fig.) in Bangkok (fig.), as well as by a special royal protective unit of the Royal Thai Police.
+(fig.) in Bangkok (fig.) and of which since 1978 has been headed by the Crown Prince, as well as by a special royal protective unit of the Royal Thai Police.
 Military

 cadets (fig.) are trained in